DataDevils/DataBootCamp/docs/Unit3_Intro.md

 Tableau is <u>not</u> installed on NSOE machines.
 Instead, you'll need to install your own copy.
 You can either apply for a 1-year license of the full desktop edition or download the free public version here: https://public.tableau.com/s/download/public/pc64 .
 The key difference between the two is that the public version does not allow you to save your Tableau workbooks...

+In our case, we' will be installing Tableau on virtual machines.
+Instructions for that are provided [here](./SettingUp_YourVirtualMachine.html).

 ---